-4. Afterword and Next Steps: moving into action

-We genuinely hope this Behavioural Research report has given you insights and a practical guidance in changing work for the better.
+7 Ariely, D. (2008).
+Predictably Irrational.
+Harper Collins 4.
+Afterword and Next Steps: moving into action We genuinely hope this Behavioural Research report has given you insights and a practical guidance in changing work for the better.
 We do understand that every organisation and even every team is different.
 It may very well be that your primary objective isn't to set up distributed teams, but your interest is making distributed teams work right now in the lockdown situation.
 However, we do hope that this Behavioural Research has shown you how vital it is for leaders and managers to understand the jobs-to-be-done of their employees and team members.
 It is the stepping-stone on which high-performance team behaviour can be built.
 This Behavioural Research has exposed that both working at the office and working remotely come with restricting and boosting forces.
 It has given us a clear insight into opportunities for change that will contribute to the better realisation of jobs-to-be-done.
 That, in turn, will positively impact both the employees and the organisation.

-Maybe you'll end up in the magic middle.
+Both working at the office and working remotely come with restricting and boosting forces.
+Let's try to end up in the magic middle.
 By not going all the way to distributed working but giving your teams the opportunity to work more flexible.
 Maybe it gives you the pointers on how to direct your teams to a change in behaviour you wanted to happen for a long time already.
 Or maybe it does both.
 We hope that it has helped you progress in this time of massive standstill.
 Do be aware that change never happens overnight.
 Although behavioural interventions are often quite small, and not every expensive or time-consuming, they have to become habits of your teams.
 We have to change the status quo.
 To do so successfully, there are four requirements:

-1. Don't manage your team based on rationality or your own assumptions
+Don't manage your team based on rationality or your own assumptions.